 The first time we came to visit San Gil, we were a little disappointed by the lack of options for coffee shops.

-Returning in August 2019, we were happy to see really nice options such as Café las Cruces popping up.
+Returning to San Gil for the second time, we were happy to see really nice options such as Café las Cruces popping up.
 A good way to escape the heat!

 But of course, the very best way to enjoy a coffee in San Gil is to buy a tinto coffee from the stall at the corner of the main plaza (of calle 13 #10) and sit in the park to enjoy that sweet small town Colombian life.

-Liked this post on San Gil Santander, the adrenaline capital of Colombia?
+Liked this post on things to do in San Gil Santander, the adrenaline capital of Colombia?